 If you’re an avid watcher of legal dramas you could be forgiven for thinking that a career as a barrister will all be glitz, glamour, designer suits and lavish parties.

-2. Only White Men become Barristers
+2. Only White Men Become Barristers

-There is a myth that to be a barrister in the UK you have to be white, male and posh.
+There is a myth that to become a barrister in the UK you have to be white, male and posh.
 The legal profession in the process of taking a long hard look at itself and diversity a topic on everyone’s lips at the moment.

 In the last few years there has been a marked increase in women and BME students successfully applying to law school, so don’t let the lack of diversity put you off a career at the bar.
 You can be part of the change that makes our legal system more accessible and diverse.

-3. You need to study Law to become a Barrister
+3. You Need to Study Law to Become a Barrister

 In the UK, if you have graduated university with a degree in an unrelated subject, the Graduate Diploma in Law (GLD) is a conversion course that packs the equivalent of 18 months of undergraduate study into an intensive year-long course.

-4. Barrister’s lives are super exciting
+4. Barrister’s Lives are Super Exciting

-Unfortunately, what’s far more likely is that you’ll be buried under mountains of paperwork, checking and drafting documents taking up most of your time.
+Unfortunately, what’s far more likely is that you’ll be buried under mountains of paperwork, with checking and drafting documents taking up most of your time.

-And don’t think you’ll be reeling off emotive speeches in court to ‘sway the Jury’.
-Whilst good public speaking is essential, leading lines of questioning are prohibited in court.
+And, don’t think you’ll be reeling off emotive speeches in court to ‘sway the Jury’.
+Whilst good public speaking is essential, and advocacy is one of the most important parts of your training to become a barrister, leading lines of questioning are prohibited in court.

-5. Becoming a Barrister will make you Rich
+5. Becoming a Barrister will Make you Rich

 Ah yes, all Barristers are rolling in it, aren’t they?
 Driving around in their sleek cars and wearing designer suits.
 Well, not quite…

-Whilst the most experienced and talented barristers can be handsomely compensated, this accounts for a rather small portion of Barristers within the legal profession.
+Whilst the most experienced and talented barristers can be handsomely compensated, this accounts for a rather small portion of barristers within the legal profession.

 And remember, nobody starts at the top.
 At the start of your career, expect to be earning close to minimum wage as a trainee and not a whole lot more while you build up your caseload and get established.

-6. Becoming a Barrister requires Backstabbing
+6. Becoming a Barrister Requires Backstabbing

 Lawyers are all evil, backstabbing monsters, right?
-Contrary to the popular opinion that all law students sell their soul at the beginning of their bachelors, barristers, solicitors and law students are just like normal people.
+Contrary to the popular opinion that all law students sell their soul at the beginning of their bachelors, barristers, solicitors and law students are just normal people.

-Yes, the environment is competitive but it’s not like anyone’s going to push you under a bus to make sure they get the job instead of you!
+Yes, the environment is competitive, but it’s not like anyone’s going to push you under a bus to make sure they get the job instead of you!

-7. Barristers spend all day in Court
+7. Barristers Spend all Day in Court

-Most barristers don’t actually spend that much time in court, with the largest portion of their time spent preparing for cases.
+Most barristers don’t actually spend that much time in court at all, with the largest portion of their time spent preparing for cases.
 It also largely depends on your specialism with the largest amount of court time going to criminal cases.

-8. Barristers are in charge of everything
+8. Barristers are in Charge of Everything

 Barristers can’t pull all the strings, they can only present their clients with the facts and best professional opinion.
 Barristers can’t actually force their clients to take their advice though.

-9. Barristers have no time for a social life
+9. Barristers Have no Time for a Social Life

 10. Barristers have to be Brainiacs

-Lawyers on TV are often portrayed as having a rainman-esque ability to hold every detail of every case they’ve ever had in their minds.
+Lawyers on TV are often portrayed as having a Rainman-esque ability to hold every detail of every case they’ve ever had in their minds.

 In truth, hard work and graft are far more important qualities to have, although a photographic memory wouldn’t exactly hurt…